Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-May 27, 2022
+May 28, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
-* Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack (shaders/GPL'd scatterer code)
+* Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-94:
+New in this latest version release-95:

 1.)
-The long awaited shadow fixes have made it in!
-Thanks to blackrack for donating a small piece of scatterer code/shaders to help with this!
-Please see the next entry for more information, and please pay attention to any new/bolded points.
+The scatterer donated shaders have been trimmed, resulting in a far smaller release binary size.

 2.)
-Two new Kopernicus_Config.cfg parameters have been introduced related to the shadow system.
-The first, a boolean that defaults to true, is EnableKopernicusShadowManager, which allows the stock style shadow fixes to work.
-You can turn this off to save a tiny bit of memory if you use say, scatterer, but the difference is not major.
-The second is ShadowDistanceLimit, which controls the distance at which shadows are cast in meters (higher distances lower quality of shadows).
-Default for that integer value is 17500.
-These will all be autoadded to your existing config on first run.
+The shadow draw distance default was changed to 250000 meters, as that was found to have no visual impairment.
+If you had a previous install with the 17500 meter default, you may need to adjust your Kopernicus_Config.cfg's shadow limit line manually if you want this additional distance.
+Alternatively, you can simply delete that file and let it regenerate.

 Known Bugs: